tig/mcec/documentation.md

 ### The Activity Monitor Tab

-**MCE Controller**'s `User Activity Monitor` sends a command to the home automation system when a user is using the PC.
+**MCE Controller**'s `User Activity Monitor` sends a command (`activity` by default) to the home automation system when a user is using the PC.
 It knows the user is using the PC monitoring keyboard and mouse movement.
 If the mouse is moving or keys are being pressed, the PC is in use.
 This is useful for adding additional context to a room occupancy sensor in a home automation system.

 [![Activity Monitor](settings_serialserver.png "Activity Monitor")]

 * `Enable User Activity Monitor` - This checkbox enables or disables the Activity Montitor.
 It is disabled by default.
 If enabled, the followings settings apply:
-* `Command to send` - The string that will be sent when user activity is detected.
+* `Command to send` - The string that will be sent when user activity is detected. `activity` is default.
 * `Debounce time (seconds)` - The activity message will be sent no more frequently than `Debounce time` seconds.

 ## Testing MCE Controller

 The buit-in TCP/IP client can send commands to another instance of **MCE Controller** running on the same or different PC.
 Or, if both the Client and Server in a single instance are set to connect to `localhost` and the same port they can connect to each other, enabling easy testing of commands.

-By default **MCE Controller** is configured such the following iwll put it into "test mode".
+By default **MCEC** is configured such the following will configure "test mode".

 1. Open the Settings dialog from the `File.Settings...` menu.
 2. Click on the Client tab and check the `Act as Client` check-box.